 Born in Toronto, Ontario, Catherine O'Hara got her start in television.
-The sister of critically acclaimed singer/songwriter Mary Margaret O'Hara, she found the spotlight early in her career, often seen on the Canadian Broadcasting Coorporation (CBC) in both films and commercials.
+The sister of critically acclaimed singer/songwriter Mary Margaret O'Hara, she found the spotlight early in her career, often appearing on the Canadian Broadcasting Coorporation (CBC) in both films and commercials.

-After waiting tables at the Second City comedy bar in Toronto, she managed to get the attention of the managers there and started performing.
+After waiting tables at The Second City comedy bar in Toronto, she managed to get the attention of the managers there and started performing.
 Three years later she appeared in the pilot episode of 1774, which was a show that had been developed by Second City.
 Although the show didn't fly, SCTV did, and she not only landed a spot, but remained on the show for the next three years.
 Along with acting, she wrote for the show - a talent that won her an Emmy.

 Celebrities Catherine impersonated on SCTV included Liv Ullmann, Katharine Hepburn, Joan Crawford, Diane Keaton, Joey Heatherton, Lola Falana, Elizabeth Taylor, Brooke Shields, Morgan Fairchild, Barbara Billingsley, Phyllis George, Jane Pauley, Tammy Faye Bakker, Angie Dickinson, Linda Blair, Gilda Radner, Jane Fonda, Candice Bergen, Meryl Streep and Lucille Ball.

 From SCTV she moved onto the big screen, and has appeared in several of the most notable comedy films of the past decade.
 Working mostly as a character actress, and not as the "star" has left the limelight just out of reach.
 She joined her SCTV cast in the film The Last Polka, which was a satire of Martin Scorese's The Last Waltz.
 The television movie led her to her next role in the dark comedy After Hours (1985).

-O'Hara's best screen assignment was as Macauley Culkin's self-involved, but ultimately super-protective mother in the two money-spinning Home Alone (1990) flicks of the 1990s.
+O'Hara's best screen assignment was as Macauley Culkin's self-involved, but ultimately super-protective mother in the two money-spinning Home Alone flicks of the 1990s.

-After the two Home Alone (1990) films, she took a step back and worked on small films.
-She came back into the limelight with her voice in The Nightmare Before Christmas (1993) as the sweet natured Sally.
-She has appeared in a variety of other films, most notably as Calamity Jane in Disney's Tall Tale (1995) and as Sheila in the independent sensation Waiting for Guffman (1996).
-Soon after she landed a role in Home Fries.
+After the two Home Alone movies, she took a step back and worked on small films.
+She came back into the limelight with her voice in The Nightmare Before Christmas as the sweet natured Sally.
+She has appeared in a variety of other films, most notably as Calamity Jane in Disney's Tall Tale and as Sheila in the independent sensation Waiting for Guffman.
+Soon after, she landed a role in Home Fries.